iooe/laravel-comments/readme.md

  ```

  ## Examples
-This repository include only bootstrap template, but you can create you own UI.
+This repository include only 'bootstrap4' template, but you can create you own UI.
+This is just a example of package features.

 This is examples of comments rendering using backend and this way have bad performance when 100+ comments on post due to the need to check user permissions (reply, edit, delete etc) for each comment.